-In this helpless hour a schoolmate of Ganesh who lived at Nashik proved by being a friend in need a friend indeed.
-Shrijut Datar invited them to his house in Nashik and offered every help he would to mitigate their sufferings.
-Accordingly Ganesh took his two brothers and his young wife to Nashik.
+In this helpless hour a schoolmate of Ganesh who lived at Nasik proved by being a friend in need a friend indeed.
+Shrijut Datar invited them to his house in Nasik and offered every help he would to mitigate their sufferings.
+Accordingly Ganesh took his two brothers and his young wife to Nasik.
 There keeping Vinayak and his young wife in the city he took his youngest brother to the Plague Hospital and himself remained there to attend on him.
-City of Nashik too was not free from Plague.
+The City of Nasik too was not free from plague.
 It was nearly deserted.
 In the dark hours of the night it assumed ghostly appearance.

-Young Vinayak often trembled with strange fear while passing through long and deserted roads to the Plague Hospital in the dark on his usual visits to his brothers in order to take to them their daily meals and clothes, as some funeral party or the crossed him chanting or shouting melancholy dirges and the dreadful Ram bolo Bhai Ram!
-To try courage and tenacity of the boy yet further a still more unbearable anxiety faced him soon.
-One day he took the meals to his brothers to the Hospitals and stood at the door waiting for the usual dear welcome of his eldest brother.
+Young Vinayak often trembled with strange fear while passing through long and deserted roads to the Plague Hospital in the dark on his usual visits to his brothers in order to take to them their daily meals and clothes, as some funeral party or the other crossed him chanting or shouting melancholy dirges and the dreadful Ram bolo Bhai Ram!
+To try the courage and tenacity of the boy yet further a still more unbearable anxiety faced him soon.
+One day he took the meals to his brothers to the Hospital and stood at the door waiting for the usual dear welcome of his eldest brother.
 He waited and waited but his brother failed to turn up that day.
-Extremely anxious he inquired as its cause trembling to hear the worst of his fear confirmed.
-His eldest brother, who had been attending his youngest one in the Hospital had himself caught the contagion and was down with Plague.
-The tender-hearted lad somehow managed to control himself, bore the shock made the necessary arrangements for the nursing of his two brothers and as soon as he came home retired to private corner and burst into tears.
-The only comrade who shared his grief and helplessness in this world was that brave girl - his young sister-in-law.
+Extremely anxious he inquired as to its cause trembling to hear the worst of his fears confirmed.
+His eldest brother, who had been attending his youngest one in the Hospital had himself caught the cantagion and was down with plague.
+The tender-hearted lad some how managed to control himself, bore the shock, made the necessary arrangements for the nursing of his two brothers and as soon as he came home retired to a private corner and burst into tears.
+The only comrade who shared his grief and helplessness in this world was that brave girl-his young sister-in-law.

 But these two together passed the fiery ordeal.
-Fortunately for them both brother Ganesh and Narayana ultimately recovered and returned home.
+Fortunately for them both the brothers Ganesh and Narayana ultimately recovered and returned home.
 Once more the Savarkars found themselves united in a happy home rendered exceptionally blessed by the deep attachment and love they bore to each other.

-But even this dire domestic calamity which had tried the mettle of young Vinayak in the days just referred to could not make him desist from or forget his political mission.
-Even while his brothers were lying dangerously ill and he himself was living in daily fear of falling a prey to the deadly contagion, Vinayak, now some sixteen years of age, commenced his activities in Nashik, the District Town and well-known place of pilgrimage.
-For educational facilities the Savarkars continued to reside in the city ever since they came there in the Plague days and never again returned to their native village.
-Vinayak soon found a handful of souls in sympathy with his political creed and along with them founded formally the Mitramela-a society which according to the Police reports was since its very inception a revolutionary organization which had for its chief aim achievement of the Political Independence of India and which meant to achieve it, if need be, even by an armed rebellion.
-It carried on two-fold propaganda open and secret.
+But even this dire domestic calalmity which had tried the mettle of young Vinayak in the days just referred to could not make him desist from or forget his political mission.
+Even while his brothers were lying dangerously ill and he himself was living in daily fear of falling a prey to the deadly contagion, Vinayak, now some sixteen years of age, commenced his activities in Nasik, the District Town and well known place of pilgrimage.
+For education facilities the lavarkers continued to reside in the city ever since they came there in the Plague days and never again returned to their native village.
+Vinayak soon found a handful of souls in sympathy with his political creed and along with them founded formally the Mitramela-a society which according to the Police reports was since its very inception a revolutionary organisation which had for its chief aim the achievement of the Political Independence of India and which meant to achieve it, if need be, even by an armed rebellion.
+It carried on two-fold propaganda-open and secret.
 Its watchword was Instruction, Insurrection, and Action.